nunomourinho/forensicVmAutopsyUserManual/docs/typset.rst

       This paragraph might be rendered in a custom way.

-.. header:: This space for rent.
+.. header:: This space is in the header

 .. raw:: html

-   .. header:: This space for rent.
+   .. header:: This space is in the header.

 .. raw:: html